JeffinsonDarmawan/tp/docs/UserGuide.md

       No flowers added so far
 ```

-### List all available flowers: flowers
+### List all available flowers: `flowers`
-List all available flowers in the database currently, also able to filter presented flowers according to occasion, colour and meaning
+List all available flowers in the database currently, also able to filter presented flowers according to occasion,
+colour (coming soon) and meaning (coming soon).

 Format: `flower <occassion>`